 Dr Grace Livingstone

 Dr Grace Livingstone is a journalist and academic specialising in Latin American affairs.
-She was a correspondent for The Guardian in Venezuela and has also reported for the BBC World Service, The Independent on Sunday, The Observer and New Statesman.
-She is a visiting research fellow at the Institute of Latin American Studies, University of London, and teaches at the Centre of Latin American Studies, University of Cambridge.
-Her publications include: Inside Colombia: Drugs, Democracy and War (LAB, 2003) and America’s Backyard: Latin America and the United States from the Monroe Doctrine to the War on Drugs, (Palgrave Macmillan, 2009) and Corporations, Social Movements and Foreign Policy: British Policy towards the Dictatorships of Argentina and Chile, 1973-82 (forthcoming, Palgrave Macmillan).
+She was a correspondent for The Guardian in Venezuela and has also reported for the BBC World Service, The Independent on Sunday, The Observer and The New Statesman.
+She is an affiliated lecturer at the Centre of Latin American Studies, University of Cambridge.
+Her publications include: Inside Colombia: Drugs, Democracy and War (LAB, 2003) and America’s Backyard: Latin America and the United States from the Monroe Doctrine to the War on Drugs, (Bloomsbury 2009) and Britain and the Dictatorships of Argentina and Chile 1973-82: Foreign Policy, Corporations and Social movements (Palgrave Macmillan, 2018).
 See more about Grace at: https://grace-livingstone.com/

 George Gelber works as an independent consultant, most recently focusing on food security and mining.
 After acquiring an MA in Latin American Government from Essex University, he taught and worked in Chile until 1973, leaving two months after the coup.
 In the UK he was programme officer for Latin America for Christian Aid until 1982.
 He then worked on human rights in Central America at CIIR (now Progressio) at a time when the region was convulsed by civil wars and covert and not so covert US intervention.
 After joining CAFOD in 1989, he set up the Public Policy Unit which in the 1990s worked mainly on debt, structural adjustment and trade.
 Campaigns on the electronics industry in Guadalajara and mining in Honduras maintained the Latin America connection.